Days for Girls

 A 21st Century Citizenship Project

-At Woodlupine Primary School we believe it is important for our students to begin to be aware of global and intercultural issues to better appreciate the views of others.
+At Woodlupine Primary School, we believe awareness of global and intercultural issues allows students to better appreciate the views of others; a crucial step in developing into 21st century citizens.
 We expect students act for collective well-being.

-Today, Days for Girls has reached more than one million women and girls in 125+ countries with DfG Kits and menstrual health education.
-This translates into over 115 million days of dignity, health, and opportunity!
+th DfG Kits and menstrual health education.
+This translates into over 115 million days of dignity, health and opportunity!

 The Woodlupine Days for Girls team was launched mid-2018 and includes a group of interested staff and school mums and has widened to include members of the local community.
 The group meets every fortnight on Wednesday mornings during the term and staff meet on school holidays.
 Members of the group perform a variety of tasks; sewing, cutting, tracing, ironing, threading ribbon and packing kits.